3 Days in Charleston: The Perfect Long Weekend Itinerary

 When you reach Broad Street, take a left towards Meeting Street.
 You’ll find yourself at The Four Corners of Law: the City Hall, State House, Federal Post Office and Judiciary System, and St. Michael’s Episcopal Church.
 Robert Ripley of Ripley’s Believe It or Not! cleverly assigned this name after his visit, referring to City Law, State Law, Federal Law, and God’s Law.

 St. Michael’s Episcopal Church, with its tall white steeple, dates back to 1761 and is one of the most striking churches in Charleston.
-Both President George Washington and General Robert E. Lee have worshipped here in pew Number 43.
+Powerful men of yore like George Washington and Robert E. Lee worshipped here in pew Number 43.

 Travel Savvy Tip

 If you’d prefer to have a guide, join one of Charleston’s many walking tours.
-There are plenty of themes to choose from, whether you want history, ghosts, or cocktails.
+There are plenty of themes to choose from, whether you want history, ghost stories, or cocktails.
 We loved Two Sisters Tours for a general Charleston overview.

 We also enjoyed this pub tour that made four different stops while telling stories of Charleston’s past, including which pubs are haunted.
 It introduced us to the city, while giving us some ideas for bars and restaurants to revisit later.